 Third, the verification service MUST validate that the "orig" field of the innermost PASSporT of the chain (the only PASSporT in the chain which will not be of PASSporT type "div") is equivalent to the "orig" field of the outermost "div" PASSporT; in other words, that the original calling identifier has not been altered by retargeting authentication services.
 If the "orig" value has changed, the verification service MUST treat the entire PASSporT chain as invalid.
 The verification service MUST also verify that all other "div" PASSporTs in the chain share the same "orig" value.
-Then the verification service validates the relationship of the "orig" field to the SIP-level call signaling per the guidance in [RFC8224] Section 6.2 Step 2.
+Then the verification service validates the relationship of the "orig" field to the SIP-level call signaling per the quidance in [RFC8224] Section 6.2 Step 2.

 Fourth, the verification service MUST check the date freshness in the outermost "div" PASSporT per [RFC8224] Section 6.2 Step 4.
 It is furthermore RECOMMENDED that the verification service check that the "iat" field of the innermost PASSporT is also within the date freshness interval; otherwise the verification service could allow attackers to replay an old, stale PASSporT embedded in a fresh "div".
+However, note that in some use cases, including certain ways that call transfers are implemented, it is possible that an established call will be retargeted long after it has originally been placed, and verification services may want to allow a longer window for the freshness of the innermost PASSporT if the call is transferred from a trusted party (as an upper bound, a freshness window on the order of three hours might suffice).